Ram Pothineni: Success and recent work (2017–present)

 His 2017 coming-of-age film Vunnadhi Okate Zindagi received mixed reviews.
 In 2018, he starred in the romantic comedy Hello Guru Prema Kosame directed by Trinadha Rao Nakkina.
 In 2019, he collaborated with director Puri Jagannadh for the action thriller iSmart Shankar.
-Pothineni tasted success with the film after a series of flops.
+The film became a commercial success for Pothineni after a series of failures.
 It grossed over ₹90 crore, his career's highest grosser.

-His 2021 film is Red where he played a dual role, is a remake of Tamil film Thadam (2018).
+His 2021 film was Red where he played a dual role, is a remake of Tamil film Thadam (2018).
 In 2022, he starred in the Lingusamy-directed The Warriorr where he played a police officer.
 The film received negative reviews from critics and was huge commercial failure.

-Pothineni is signed onto star in Boyapati Srinu's #RAPO20.
-It will be his first pan-India film.
+Pothineni then starred in Boyapati Srinu's Skanda (2023) opposite Sreeleela to mixed reviews from the critics.
+He next starred in Double iSmart, which released in 2024.

 Media image

 Pothineni has featured on Hyderabad Times Most Desirable Men list various times.
 He ranked 11th in 2017, 11th in 2018, 3rd in 2019 and 2nd in 2020.

 Pothineni did his first ever brand endorsement for Garnier alongside John Abraham.